-All resolutions at the 2022 AGM were decided by poll.
-All resolutions at the 2023 AGM will be decided by poll.
+All resolutions at the 2023 AGM were decided based on proxy votes.
+All resolutions at the 2024 AGM will be decided by a poll.

 Recommendation 6.5: A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.